antrea-io/antrea/CONTRIBUTING.md

 indicating assigned areas, prioritization, and should not have any remaining triage labels.

-### Issue Kinds
+### Issue and PR Kinds

-Use an kind label to describe the kind of issue you are submitting.
+Use an kind label to describe the kind of issue or PR you are submitting.
 Valid kinds include:

 * [`kind/api-change`](#api-change) -- for api changes